OnkelDom/ansible/roles-ubuntu/managed_ansibleuser/README.md

 # Managed Ansibleuser

-Ansible Role to manage configure sudo without password and create a deployuser with public key.
+Ansible Role to manage sudo without password and create a deployuser with public key.

 You can look at the default file.
 In this i enable the role by default.
 You can set
 ```yaml